maedoc/frand123/Readme.md

     * double precision reals in (0,1)
 * Comfortable interface for generating arbitrarily sized vectors of random numbers
 * Interface for initializing the state of the RNG
+* Possibility to use the Intel MKL (only for random real numbers)

 ## Reference Fortran